-- 4.1.4.1.1.
-A coordinator is an internal role, so while a coordinator may coordinate among various external liaisons in some instances, being a coordinator does not imply being the liaison to any particular external organization or group of organizations. - 4.1.4.1.2.
+A coordinator is an internal role, so while a coordinator may coordinate among various external liaisons in some instances, being a coordinator does not imply being the liaison to any particular external organization or group of organizations.

 Coordinators support the TSC Chair in the execution of TSC responsibilities (Section 5.3) and the delivery of ONAP releases.
-They are responsible for fostering collaboration among the many parties that need to work together to identify, characterize, and solve problems, they do not direct solutions. - 4.1.4.2.
-Coordinator origin. - 4.1.4.2.1.
+They are responsible for fostering collaboration among the many parties that need to work together to identify, characterize, and solve problems, they do not divergence to the solutions.

+4.1.4.2 Coordinator origin.

 The Technical Steering committee may elect coordinators from the Technical Steering Committee or from community participants.
 The TSC will solicit nominations for the role.
 Nominees should have subject matter experience in the relevant coordination area.
-In the event that multiple candidates self-nominate, the TSC will hold an election. - 4.1.4.2.2.
+In the event that multiple candidates self-nominate, the TSC will hold an election.

 Elections are held annually.
 There are no limits to the number of terms an individual can serve.

-4.1.4.2.3.
 The coordinator will regularly report status and issues to the TSC via the ONAP-TSC email list.

-4.1.4.3.
-Coordinator and coordination area lifecycle
+4.1.4.3 Coordinator and coordination area lifecycle